Configuring SSH Manager for Machines to issue SSH certificates

 This topic will help you with the first step: enabling the necessary components to make SSH certificates available.
 The other necessary steps are detailed in subsequent topics.

-2. Launch the Venafi Configuration Console (VCC).
+2. Launch the CyberArk Configuration Console (VCC).

 3. Click the Product node in the left panel.